chastitywhiterose/Chad/Chad-Story.md

 friends as well as some characters that are mentioned by name but that even I, as the author, do not know what will happen involving them!

-# Character Description

-Name: Chad

-Physical Description: Chad is 25 years old and looks like a stereotypical white American.
-He has short blond hair and blue eyes.
-He is also larger and more muscular than other men his age with very large and strong arms.

-Personality Type: Chad is quite competitive and is proud of his achievements both in physical sports as well as mind games of skill like Chess and Shogi.
-He is very adventurous and takes risks that are not safe, but he always has the strength or intelligence to get out of any mess he finds himself in.
-He has many friends that he plays sports with and a Golden Retriever dog which he named Gold General after a Shogi piece.

-Chad's Fear: Chad has a secret that he worries people will find out about.
-He conceals his fear through his confident facade of always being the winner.
-He can get anything he wants in life, but he fears losing his friends and family if they ever find out what his secret is.

-Chad's Love: Chad loves animals, especially his dog, Gold General.
-He is Vegan and does not hurt animals because he sees them as having unconditional love.
-He believes that a dog really is man's best friend.

-Chad's Dislike: Chad dislikes attending church with his parents because he finds it quite boring.
-He doesn't really want to sing in front of people or listen to the pastor preach about things he doesn't care about.
-Although Chad doesn't enjoy church, he goes every Sunday so that his parents won't think he's a lost heathen.
-He believes in God but thinks sitting around and listening or talking about things is a waste of time.

 # Chapter 1: Chad plays soccer with his friends

 Chad was a busy man.
 Chad was a rich and popular man in his small town.
 He lived in a quiet, small town in Missouri where everyone went to church on Sunday, and even gas stations were closed on Sunday to honor what the Christians called the Lord's Sabbath.
 Chad had just graduated from college, and his career was in sports.
 He loved Soccer the most, but he played a little bit of Tennis and Basketball in college and high school.
 Chad had plenty of friends, and most of the girls had fantasies about him because he was also stereotypically attractive.
 His scholarships and income from always being the top sports player had left him very rich, and so he did not need to work a regular job like most people.